Sebislaw/Crypto-Options-vs-Rates/batch_layer/QUICKSTART.md

 # Batch Layer - Quick Start Guide

-This is a simplified guide to get your batch layer running quickly.
+This is a simplified guide to get the batch layer running quickly.

 ---